cd/Lynch/README.md

 [👉 **Check out the Live Demo!**](https://cd.github.io/mojito/examples/todo-list/)

-In this simple example you can see the full power of Mojito and pure JavaScript:
+In this simple example you can see the full power of Mojito and vanilla JavaScript:

 - Nested and reusable components
 - Isolated and shared data
+- Reuseable functions
 - Events / Reactivity
 - Routing